cra-proto/gst-hst-business/docs/SUPPORT.md

 noFooterMain: [true | false]                       # Sets if the footer shows on the page [default: false]
 noFooterCorporate: [true | false]                  # Sets if the Corporate footer shows on the page [default: false]
 noFooterContextual: [true | false]                 # Sets if the Contextual footer shows on the page [default: false]

+lang: ["en" | "fr"]                                # Sets the page language
 contextualFooter:                                  # Creates and configures the links for a contextual footer
   title: "Canada Revenue Agency (CRA)"             # Sets the title for the contextual footer area
   links:                                           # Adds a link in the contextual footer
-   - text: "Contact the CRA"
+   - text: "The CRA footer link text"
-     url: "the URL"
+     url: "The CRA footer URL"
-pageclass: "page CSS class"                        # Sets CSS class that are in the <body> tag
+pageclass: "Page CSS class"                        # Sets CSS class that are in the <body> tag
-creator: "the page creator"                        # Sets the creator metadata
+creator: "The page creator"                        # Sets the creator metadata
-privacyUrl: "privacy page URL"                     # Sets the URL for the privacy link in the page footer
+privacyUrl: "Privacy page URL"                     # Sets the URL for the privacy link in the page footer
-termsUrl: "terms and conditions page URL"          # Sets the URL for the terms and conditions link in the page footer
+termsUrl: "Terms and conditions page URL"          # Sets the URL for the terms and conditions link in the page footer

 archived: [true | false]                           # Sets if the archived banner is added to the top of the page [default: false]
 archiveOverlay: [true | false]                     #

-breadcrumbs: [true | false]                        # Toggles if the breadcrumb is shown [default: true]
+breadcrumbs: [true | false]                        # [Method 2] - Toggles if the breadcrumb is shown [default: true]
 overwriteBreadcrumbs: [true | false]               #

+css: "https://domain/your-stylesheet.css"          # [Method 1] - Sets the link for custom CSS files you add to your page
-css:                                               # Allows you to add custom CSS to your entire site
+css:                                               # [Method 2] - Allows you to add custom CSS to your entire site
   - href: "The CSS file URL"
     integrity: ""

+script: "https://domain/your-awesome-script.js"    # [Method 1] - Sets the link for custom JavaScript files you add to your page
-script:                                            # Allows you to add custom script files to your entire site
+script:                                            # [Method 2] - Allows you to add custom script files to your entire site
   - src: "The script file URL"
     type: "text/javascript"
     integrity: ""